 Diagnose Boiler Faults: A Guide to Common Error Codes

 Boiler error codes are short alphanumeric messages shown by your central heating unit to flag specific faults.
-Spotting them early helps keep your home safe, maintains comfort and can prevent expensive repairs.
+Spotting them early helps keep your home safe, maintain comfort, and prevent expensive repairs.
 This guide walks you through reading typical codes, checking pressure and condensate issues, safely attempting a reset or repressurise, and recognising when to call a Gas Safe registered engineer.

-We also compare common codes from Vaillant, Worcester Bosch, Baxi and Ideal, and explain how regular servicing reduces repeat faults.
+We also compare common Vaillant, Worcester Bosch, Baxi, and Ideal codes and explain how regular servicing reduces the risk of repeat faults.
 You’ll find practical search-friendly phrases—diagnose boiler, boiler fault codes, repressurise boiler, reset boiler—to help you locate targeted troubleshooting steps and make informed decisions about repairs and maintenance.

 What Are the Most Common Boiler Error Codes and What Do They Mean?

 Boiler error codes come from the boiler’s control PCB and point to likely subsystems: ignition and flame detection, pressure and circulation, condensate drainage, or control electronics.
 Ignition faults usually appear as F or E codes, pressure issues show numeric readings or pressure warnings, and condensate problems often reference drainage or blockage.
-Knowing the code narrows the fault to components like the pressure gauge, condensate pipe or ignition assembly and speeds up diagnosis and any necessary repairs.
+Knowing the code narrows the fault to components such as the pressure gauge, condensate pipe, or ignition assembly, and speeds up diagnosis and any necessary repairs.

 The short table below is a quick reference for common codes, likely causes and safe next steps you can try before calling a professional.